202C-Pilot/202C-Master-Course/forums-class-discussions.md

 ## Class Discussion 1.
 No Reading.

 Since we'll be working together as a community of writers this semester, let's begin by getting to know each other.
-For this class discussion, tell us a little about yourself:
+For this class discussion, tell us about yourself:

 * Where are you from?
 * What are your career interests?